 Difference between the road and the trail

 Trail runners are at an advantage to road runners, they’re able to spend more time on the trails for a few reasons.
 The trail is a lot softer than the road, this decreases the stress placed through the body during the contact phase of running.
 The decreased load through the body can allow trail runners to run for longer.
 This also allows trail runners to get out and explore more.
 The beauty of the trails and the joy of stepping outside of the city/suburbs helps us relax more too.
-For this reason, its highly recommended that road runners spend more time on the trails.
+Trail running is highly recommended for this reason.

 Furthermore, the uneven surface of the trails works our stabilization muscles more.
-Often times a runners stabilization muscles will be under worked from running on flat, even surfaces for long periods of time.
+Often times a runner’s stabilization muscles will be under worked from running on flat, even surfaces for long periods of time.
 Getting off road and hitting the trails can act as a “gym” workout in itself by working these muscles.
 The trails are full of steep and often undulating hills.
 As we all know, running up hills is a fantastic way to strengthen our legs and improve cardiorespiratory fitness.
 So just by going for a jog on the trails we are working more muscles, working our muscles harder, and improving our fitness.
 It’s hard to see why we haven’t hit the trails sooner!
-If you’re someone who has a history of ankle sprains you can tape your ankles to help reduce the risk of a re-injury.
+If you’re someone who has a history of ankle sprains, reach out to us today for a few physio for sprained ankle tips.

 Many road runners will do trail runs as part of strength workouts.
 Getting stronger on the trails will help translate to more ability to run fast on the road.
-Running on the uneven surfaces and hills will give your legs a big boost that you will be thankful for at the end of a race.
+Trail running gives your legs a big boost by taking you over uneven surfaces and hills; you will be thankful for it at the end of a race.
 Mo Farah, a quadruple Olympic gold medalist does 90% of his running off-road.
 Not bad for someone who only races on road or the track!

 Relax and unwind